Russia says Britain is 'playing with fire' in spy case - Philly

 "Everything confirms this is a coordinated, very well-planned campaign" intended "to discredit and even delegitimize Russia," he added.

-Britain's U.N.
-Ambassador Karen Piece shot back that Russia has come up with 24 theories on who bears responsibility for the poisoning, but the United Kingdom has only one - that it's highly likely Russia was responsible.
+Britain's U.N. ambassador, Karen Pierce, shot back that Russia has come up with 24 theories on who bears responsibility for the poisoning, but the United Kingdom has only one - that it's highly likely Russia was responsible.

 He warned: "We have told our British colleagues that you are playing with fire and you will be sorry."